 In long-term development projects, negotiating leases and development agreements and completing entitlement approvals can take several years.
-Under the Burton Act, Port lands may be leased for a wide range of short-term interim uses pending the lands' ultimate development or improvement to achieve long-term public trust benefits.
-The Port must keep its facilities productive in order to generate revenues necessary to fund ongoing operations and finance capital improvements.
-Short-term interim use leases are therefore essential in supporting the Port's financial stability.
+Under the Burton Act, Port lands may be leased for a wide range of short-term interim uses, including non-trust uses, before the properties are pending the lands' ultimately developedment or improvedment to achieve long-term public trust benefits.

+Long-term development projects can take several years to receive the n-ecssary approvals and negotiate leases and development agreements.
+In the meantime, the Port must keep its facilities productive in order to generate revenues necessary to fund ongoing operations and finance capital-improvements.
+Short-term interim use leases are therefore essential toin supporting the Port's financial stability.

-Leases for short-term interim uses may be for temporary and month-to-month periods, up to 10 years.
-Given the limited lease term, common uses for undeveloped properties are general parking lots unrelated to a trust use, construction laydown space, and industrial storage.
-Pier sheds support many interim light industrial and storage tenancies.
-Short-term interim uses also allow the Port to "start small" and pilot new business ideas, as well as promote temporary activities to increase vitality along the waterfront.
-These short-term businesses, programs, and activities build a base of experience and support that can evolve into long-term projects to bring more diverse jobs, residents, and visitors to the waterfront.
+Short-term Leases for short-term interim uses may be for temporary and month-to-month periods, up to 10 years.
+Given the limited lease term, common interim uses for undeveloped properties are general parking lots unrelated to a trust use, construction laydown space, and industrial storage.
+Common interim uses for period are support many interim light industrial uses and storage tenancies.

+Short-term interim uses also allow the Port to "start small" and pilot new business ideas, as well as promote temporary activities that help bring life to increase vitality along the waterfront.
+These short-term businesses, programs, and activities By building a base of experience and support, these short-term businesses, programs and activities that can evolve into long-term projects that attract bring more diverse jobs, residents, and visitors to the waterfront.